Kuwguap/calvarypay/process-flows/README.md

-# EliteEpay Process Flows - Pseudocode Reference
+# CalvaryPay Process Flows - Pseudocode Reference

-This directory contains pseudocode implementations of all major system processes for the EliteEpay payment ecosystem.
+This directory contains pseudocode implementations of all major system processes for the CalvaryPay payment ecosystem.
 These files serve as definitive reference points for AI agents and developers implementing the system.

 ## 📁 Process Flow Files